Protests and sand, but no steel: POSCO's fading India dream

 Despite the years of protests and battles over environmental clearances, Posco insists it is not about to throw in the towel.
 However, if a court ruling on access to local iron ore goes against it, that could push it over the edge.

-The fiasco over what was billed as India’s single largest planned foreign investment epitomizes the slow pace of industrialization in a densely populated country where almost every major project involves moving farmers off their land.
+The fiasco over what was billed as India’s single largest planned foreign investment epitomises the slow pace of industrialisation in a densely populated country where almost every major project involves moving farmers off their land.

 Prime Minister Manmohan Singh has repeatedly vowed to change the snail-like progress of India’s biggest industrial developments and end delays to road building and power stations, blamed for dragging economic growth and fuelling inflation.